koka-lang/koka/readme.md

   needs work on packaging it to make it easy to build and install as part of the Koka installer.
 - [ ] Package management of Koka modules.
 - [ ] Compile to WASM (using emscripten on the current C backend)
+- [ ] Improve compilation of local state to use local variables directly (in C) without allocation.
+Tricky though due to multiple resumptions.
+- [ ] Improve performance of array/mutable reference programming.
+Koka is has great performance for algebraic datatypes but lags when using more imperative array algorithms.
+This requires better integration with the reference counting (faster in-place update for vectors) and integration local mutable references.
+- [ ] To support optimal btree's we need mutable fields in constructors; or at least intrusive vector fields.
+- [ ] The current parallel task support is very basic; we need a great work-stealing thread pool, LVar's etc.
+- [ ] Expose the "bytes" primitive data together with views.
+- [ ] Improve C backend code generation to generate nicer output with less "noise" (like temporary variables, or variables for each if condition etc).
+- [ ] Improve C code generation by identifying output that could be better; also in effectful code we generate many join-points (see [9]), can we increase the sharing/reduce the extra code.

 Master/PhD level:

 - [ ] Better FBIP support with guaranteed datatype matching, automatic derivative and visitor generation.
+- [ ] Can we use C++ exceptions to implement "zero-cost" `if yielding() ...` branches and remove the need join points (see [9]).
 - [x] Float up `open` calls to improve effect handling (worked on by Naoya Furudono)
 - [x] Formalize opening and closing effect row types (worked on by Kazuki Ikemori)